Bluetooth and Perceived Security Threats

 - Users should not accept any transmissions from unidentified or suspicious devices.
-Messages, data, and photos are examples of these forms of transfers.
+Messages, data, and photos are examples of these forms of transfer.

 Bluetooth is a wireless technology that can do a lot more than merely connect items wirelessly.
 Bluetooth version 4.0 offers faster data rates, a longer range, and improved security.
 It's critical to create and convey company policies for mobile device security, including Bluetooth, so that your organization's data isn't jeopardized and your end users can operate safely while on the go.
 Keep in mind that mobile devices provide a range of threats that must be handled, and Bluetooth security is just one piece of the mobile security puzzle that is sometimes disregarded.
 For both home and business security, make sure to include mobile device security as part of your overall cybersecurity strategy.

 SIM Swap Protection

 Get our SAFE plan for guaranteed SIM swap protection.